Jahnavi-verma/ZUG/README.md

 #### **Fraud Detection (The "Shields")**

 * **Anomaly Detection:** ML identifies "Non-Human" movement patterns.
 If GPS coordinates jump in a way that defies physics or if sensor vibrations don't match a vehicle's engine RPM, the **Anti-Spoof Shield** flags it.
-* **Computer Vision:** For the **Anti-Ghost Shield**, on-device ML (TensorFlow Lite) performs "Liveness Detection" to ensure a static photo or video isn't being held up to the camera during a verification check.
 * **RTO mocking:** Uses platform API data (not self-reported) and compares with zone average to detect anomalies.
 If a sudden spike or repeated same area failures are observed, user is flagged.

 ---